 No credit will be given for homework assignments that are turned in 2 weeks past the due date.

 Please check your ASPIRE account on a regular basis to see if your child is missing any assignments.

-The information and assignments on this Math page pertain only to the students who are in the Math class that I teach.
-Please remember that the first grade students are divided into academically-leveled Math classes, taught by the three first grade teachers.
+The information and assignments on this language arts page pertain only to the students who are in the Math class that I teach.
+Please remember that the first grade students are divided into academically-leveled Language Arts classes, taught by the three first grade teachers.
 If you have questions about my Math class, please contact me.
-If your child is in another Math class, click the link below to contact your child's Math teacher.
+If your child is in another Math class, click the link below to contact your child's Language Arts teacher.